date-fns/date-fns/CONTRIBUTING.md

 If you see a gap, but don't have time, experience, or you just need help with the library, don't hesitate to [shoot an issue](https://github.com/date-fns/date-fns/issues/new).

-The date-fns functionality is comprehensive and covers most of use cases, however it doesn't support I18n which is focus for the next major release.
+The date-fns functionality is comprehensive and covers most of the use cases, however it doesn't support I18n which is the focus for the next major release.
-If you want to help with that, please left a comment to the [I18n support issue](https://github.com/date-fns/date-fns/issues/157).
+If you want to help with that, please leave a comment to the [I18n support issue](https://github.com/date-fns/date-fns/issues/157).

 Another major milestone for the project is an extended time zone support.
-Please left a comment to the [Extended time zones support issue](https://github.com/date-fns/date-fns/issues/180) if you are interested in the functionality or want to help with development.
+Please leave a comment to the [Extended time zones support issue](https://github.com/date-fns/date-fns/issues/180) if you are interested in the functionality or want to help with development.

 If you are interested in Elm/ClojureScript/etc. wrappers,